trevorlauder/church-class-list/README.md

 # Church Class List

-Class data for unit members is downloaded when using Member Tools but it won't allow me to see the class membership.
-I'm assuming this is a bug as class information for individual members can be seen while viewing the Directory.
+When syncing Member Tools, it includes class information in the membership data.
+However, it doesn't allow me to see the class membership under Organizations.
+I'm assuming this is a bug as I can see class information for individual members in the Directory.
 This project retrieves the data and outputs the members of the class defined in the config.

 ## Building